×

 It’s also important to note that languages are so much more than words and phrases—they also provide insight into the country’s culture, which is something you can really only experience firsthand.
 If you don’t know the language, you don’t know the culture—and vice versa.

 It might seem scary at first, but don’t worry, even advanced speakers make mistakes!
 Most Germans will understand that you’re still learning and will appreciate the fact that you’re making an effort.
-Prepare yourself with some tips on how to speak more confidently and master a few key phrases ahead of time to make your life a little easier.
+Prepare yourself by mastering a few key phrases ahead of time to make your life a little easier.

 Here are some good lines to get you started: